ArthurClune/pastewatch/README.md

 2) The URL fetch code needs to implement backoff and retry on failure

-3) The config file handling need improving
+3) The delay for timing out URLs shoud be per-site